How Australia Post is playing its part in the circular economy with recycled packaging

 In 2020, Australia Post introduced a recycled plastic satchel range to our core range.
 We’ve also committed to all our plastic satchels being made from recycled material by the end of 2021.

-Aside from the new recycled plastic packaging, all our cardboard boxes are now locally made from at least 55% recycled material.
+Aside from the new recycled plastic packaging, all our cardboard boxes are now locally made and contain recycled material in their make-up.
 The boxes also carry the Forest Stewardship Council (FSC) logo meaning they’re sourced from sustainably managed forests.

 “We carefully select packaging based on what’s best for the job and the environment,” Susan explains.
 “Less is more so we keep things minimal yet functional.
 Our packaging isn’t any larger or heavier than necessary but we don’t compromise on quality so our customers’ parcels still arrive safely.